The N-terminal domain of a tick evasin is critical for chemokine binding and neutralization and confers specific binding activity to other evasins.

 Eaton JRO., Alenazi Y., Singh K., Davies G., Geis-Asteggiante L., Kessler B., Robinson CV., Kawamura A., Bhattacharya S.

-Tick chemokine-binding proteins (evasins) are an emerging class of biologicals that target multiple chemokines and have shown anti-inflammatory activities in preclinical disease models.
-Using yeast surface display, we identified a CCL8-binding evasin, P672, from the tick Rhipicephalus pulchellus.
-We found that P672 binds CCL8 and eight other CC-class chemokines with a Kd < 10 nM and four other CC chemokines with a Kd between 10 and 100 nM, and neutralizes CCL3, CCL3L1, and CCL8 with an IC50 < 10 nM.
-The CC chemokine-binding profile was distinct from that of evasin 1 (EVA1), which does not bind CCL8.
-We also show that P672's binding activity can be markedly modulated by the location of a StrepII:His purification tag.
+Tick chemokine-binding proteins (evasins) are an emerging class of biologicals that target multiple chemokines and show anti-inflammatory activities in preclinical disease models.
+Using yeast surface display, we identified a CCL8-binding evasin, P672, from the tick Rhipicephalus pulchellus We found that P672 binds CCL8 and eight other CC-class chemokines with a Kd < 10 nm and four other CC chemokines with a Kd between 10 and 100 nm and neutralizes CCL3, CCL3L1, and CCL8 with an IC50 < 10 nm The CC chemokine-binding profile was distinct from that of evasin 1 (EVA1), which does not bind CCL8.
+We also show that P672's binding activity can be markedly modulated by the location of a StrepII-His purification tag.
 Combining native MS and bottom-up proteomics, we further demonstrated that P672 is glycosylated and forms a 1:1 complex with CCL8, disrupting CCL8 homodimerization.
 Homology modeling of P672 using the crystal structure of the EVA1 and CCL3 complex as template suggested that 44 N-terminal residues of P672 form most of the contacts with CCL8.
 Replacing the 29 N-terminal residues of EVA1 with the 44 N-terminal residues of P672 enabled this hybrid evasin to bind and neutralize CCL8, indicating that the CCL8-binding properties of P672 reside, in part, in its N-terminal residues.
 This study shows that the function of certain tick evasins can be manipulated simply by adding a tag.
 We conclude that homology modeling helps identify regions with transportable chemokine-binding functions within evasins, which can be used to construct hybrid evasins with altered properties.